International Workshop

 Aspects of B-regularity

 The workshop will be held at Institute of Mathematics and Informatics at the Bulgarian Academy of Sciences (Sofia, Acad.
-Georgi Bontchev Str., Block 8).
+Georgi Bonchev Str., Block 8), Hall 503.

 Arrival day: 11th of July, Departure day: 15th of July.